 This paper analyzes the dynamic spatial equilibrium of taxicabs and shows how common taxi regulations lead to substantial inefficiencies as a result of search frictions and misallocation.
 To analyze the role of regulation on frictions and efficiency, I pose a dynamic model of spatial search and matching between taxis and passengers.
 Using a comprehensive dataset of New York City yellow medallion taxis, I use this model to compute the equilibrium spatial distribution of vacant taxis and estimate intraday demand given price and medallion regulations.
-My estimates show that the weekday New York market achieves about $5.7 million in daily welfare or about $25 per trip, but an additional 53 thousand customers fail to find cabs due to search frictions.
-Counterfactual analysis shows that implementing simple tariff pricing changes can enhance allocative efficiency and expand the market, offering daily net surplus gains of up to $460 thousand and 65 thousand additional daily taxi-passenger matches, a similar magnitude to the gains generated by adopting a perfect static matching technology.
+My estimates show that the weekday New York market achieves about $5.7 million in daily welfare or about $27 per trip, but an additional 53 thousand customers fail to find cabs due to search frictions.
+Counterfactual analysis shows that implementing simple tariff pricing changes can enhance allocative efficiency and expand the market, offering daily consumer surplus gains of up to $227 thousand and up to 49 thousand additional daily taxi-passenger matches, a similar magnitude to the gain in matches generated by adopting a perfect static matching technology.

 Sign up to receive email alerts when we publish a new working paper.